Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Preliminaries and Contribution

 Moving on, we focus on minimizing the oracle queries.
-By carefully modifying the earlier simple algorithm, we obtain a new algorithm with the following guarantees: \begin{theorem} For any given parameters $\epsilon, \delta \in (0,1)$, we produce similarity functions $f_{\ell, \ell'}$ for every $\ell$ and $\ell'$, such that:
+By carefully modifying the earlier simple algorithm, we obtain a new more intricate algorithm with the following guarantees: \begin{theorem} For any given parameters $\epsilon, \delta \in (0,1)$, the query-minimizing algorithm produces similarity approximation functions $f_{\ell, \ell'}$ for every $\ell$ and $\ell'$, such that: